Burnley v Tottenham: Who makes your Spurs team?

 - Published

-Tottenham visit Burnley in the latest round of Premier League fixtures on Sunday, but who will make it into Antonio Conte's starting XI?
+Tottenham visit Burnley in the Premier League on Sunday, but who will make it into Antonio Conte's starting XI off the back of embarrassment against NS Mura.

 You'll be able to pick - and share on social media - your own line-up for every Premier League game throughout the campaign.